Skip to main content

 ToolTypeDescription

-pythonEnabledbooleanAllow Ana to run Python code for analysis and visualization
+pythonEnabledbooleanAllow Ana to run Python for analysis and visualization

 ontologyEnabledbooleanAllow Ana to use the semantic ontology layer